sttk/gulp-run-seq/README.md

 If this example runs by `gulp task1`, it runs tasks in order of task1 -> task1.1 -> task2 -> task2.1 -> task2.2 -> task1.2.
 Else if this example runs by `gulp task2`, it runs tasks in order of task2 -> task 2.1 -> task2.2.

-### Supports unordered running
+### Support unordered running

-Unless the `start` function of `gulp-run-seq` is called, any functions of this modules don't wait and only their callback functions are executed immediatedly.
-The callback functions are passed an argument which indicates if the waiting task ran in order by the `start` function.
+Unless the `start` function is called, any functions of `gulp-run-seq` module don't wait and only their callback functions are executed immediatedly.
+The callback functions are passed an argument which indicates if the task passed it was run in order by the `start` function.

 ## APIs